mramkumar/sshkey-switch/README.md

-# SSH-Switch
+# sshkey-switch

 ## Overview
-SSH-Switch is a command-line utility that allows users to easily switch between multiple SSH keys.
+sshkey-switch is a command-line utility that allows users to easily switch between multiple SSH keys in the same terminal.
 It automates the process of managing SSH keys by listing available keys, selecting one interactively, and adding it to the ssh-agent.

+## Supported Operating System
+- Mac Os
+- Linux

 ## Features
 - Lists all valid SSH private keys from `~/.ssh/`